VolkovLabs/volkovlabs.io/docs/volkovlabs-calendar-panel/index.md

 ## Getting Started

-Calendar panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-calendar-panel/) or use the `grafana-cli` tool to install from the command line:
+The calendar panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-calendar-panel/) or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install marcusolsson-calendar-panel